Jimmy Sheckard: Career

 Sheckard was born in Chanceford Township, York County, Pennsylvania.
 He enjoyed a great 1901 season with the Superbas, hitting .353 with 11 home runs and 104 runs batted in, and leading the league with 19 triples and a .534 slugging average.
 In that season Sheckard became the first and so far only player to hit inside the park grand slams in two consecutive games.

 With Baltimore in 1899, Sheckard led the league with 77 stolen bases.
-He played in four World Series with the Cubs, winning championships in 1907 and 1908; and he led the league in 1911 with 121 runs and 147 walks - a major league record until broken by Babe Ruth in 1920, and still a team record.
+He played in four World Series with the Cubs, winning championships in 1907 and 1908.
+He led the league in 1911 with 121 runs and 147 walks.
+The walks were a major league record for nine years until he was passed by Babe Ruth in 1920; he still holds the Cubs franchise record for walks in a season.

-Sheckard also had the dubious distinction of going hitless in 21 at-bats in the 1906 World Series, won by the Chicago White Sox over the Cubs.
+The 1906 World Series, matching the Cubs and Chicago White Sox, saw the dubious distinction of both teams having a player go hitless in 21 at-bats: Sheckard went 0-for-21 for the Cubs with an RBI groundout and a stolen base while Billy Sullivan for the White Sox went 0-for-21, but the White Sox prevailed in six games.

 Sheckard was the first player to lead the league in homers and steals in the same season (1903).
 Ty Cobb (1909) and Chuck Klein (1932) are the only other players to do so in the majors.